quiode/DOS76/README.md

 # Introduction

 This repository is meant to easly setup a new Computer with my personal settings.
-It is meant to first cleanly install the [OS](https://pop.system76.com/) and then directely run the script.
+It is meant to first cleanly install the [OS](https://pop.system76.com/) and then directely run the script. \
+\
+Versioning is done with a [version file](version.txt).
+The lines work as this:

+1. Version of the config files
+1. Version of the package list
+1. Version of the additional programs
+1. Version of the one time setup

 # Installation